AckerlyXu/heima/articles/redis-cache/cache-how-to-import-export-data.md

     ![Export][cache-export-data]

-    You can monitor the progress of the export operation by following the notifications from the Azure portal preview, or by viewing the events in the [audit log](../azure-resource-manager/resource-group-audit.md).
+    You can monitor the progress of the export operation by following the notifications from the Azure Portal, or by viewing the events in the [audit log](../azure-resource-manager/resource-group-audit.md).

     ![Export data complete][cache-export-data-export-complete]